 Those adrenalin-charged shark diving videos you may have seen are from Shark Reef, the spot that has made Pacific Harbour world-famous.
 There can be as many as 8 different species of shark in the water with you, including BIG ones like tiger sharks and bull sharks.

-It is also worth noting that Pacific Harbour is not just about scuba diving; it is also the adventure capital of Fiji.
+It is also worth noting that Pacific Harbour is not just about scuba diving packages; it is also the adventure capital of Fiji.
 Activities include white-water rafting, rainforest zip-lining, horse riding, golf and surfing.
 Fun for all the family!

 Select from a broad range of recommendations, including deluxe beach resorts, hotels, youthful party resorts, guesthouses and village homestays to suit all budgets. hotelscombined.com, our affiliated hotel reservation agents, have a wonderful choice of accommodation in Pacific Harbour to suit all divers' tastes.

 Whichever option you choose, stays of 1 week are ideal.
-Packages normally include scuba diving, drinks and lunch.
+Pacific Harbour diving packages normally include scuba dives, drinks and lunch.

 It's also possible to visit Fiji on a diving cruise, if you prefer.